dlambrecht/code-blog/README.md

 Day 2 Lab:
   got help from Miranda on how to populate the filter fields used JavaScript and jQuery book for guidance on the tabbed nav

+For Day 7 assignment, refactored after going over the code in class.